aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/pi-day-readings/on-the-rabbinical-approximation-of-pi-by-boaz-tsaban-and-david-gardner.html.md

 <body>
 Title: יוֺם פּײַ | On the Rabbinical Approximation of π, by Boaz Tsaban and David Gardner<br />
 Primary contributor: aharon.varady<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=8684">http://opensiddur.org/?p=8684</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=8684">http://opensiddur.org/?p=8684</a>
 <p />
 <hr />